 We're told the temperature here yesterday reached 120 degrees F, but it's now quite comfortable, probably in the 80s.
 Rain threatens, but does not materialize.
 However, the posted weather forecast for the next five days is not encouraging: Rain, rain, rain, rain, and rain.

-Our first major sighting is cape buffalo, a herd of maybe 30.
+Our first major sighting is cape buffalo (photo), a herd of maybe 30.
 Our driver/guide (his name is "Civilized" -- our spotter's name is Jack) drives into the middle of them.
 Cameras start clicking.
 None of the buffaloes seems impressed with our presence and they slowly meander off.

-Our next encounter is with a female leopard resting comfortable about twenty feet up in a tree.
+Our next encounter is with a female leopard (photo) resting comfortably about twenty feet up in a tree.
 Cameras are clicking like crazy.
 We linger, hoping the critter will come down, but after maybe a half hour, it doesn't, so we drive on.

 We're surprised to come upon a hyena, walking along purposefully, like it's heading for a meeting.
 We all get pictures before it disappears into the bush.